UBPE Tokenizers. Creating a BPE tokenizer from scratch. Part 1

 UBPE — Universal Byte-Pair Encoding

-The algorithm assumes that you know all possible elements — alphabet — that can be seen in the corpus.
+The algorithm assumes that you know all possible elements (the alphabet) that can appear in the corpus.
 You should either provide an alphabet dict (element to

 [0..alphabet_size)mapping) for texts or if you want a custom mapping, or justalphabet_sizeif the elements are already in[0..alphabet_size).